 Target Weight position sizing added to the screener

-You can of course just say I want to diversify my portfolio over 15 to 30 companies, divide the amount you want to invest by that number and invest the same amount in each company.
+You can of course diversify your portfolio over 15 to 30 companies and invest the same amount in each company.

 Think of an investment in Nestle compared to very undervalued small cap company with problems.

 If you invest the same amount in each company you increase the risk in your portfolio towards the most volatile companies.

 This means the profits (or losses) of your portfolio will mainly be dependent on the more volatile companies because they have larger movements.

 To give the more stable companies the chance to give you the same amount of profit you should invest a larger amount in them, and less in the volatile companies.

 It is called risk parity